 Drunk Driving Statistics

-- In 2010, 170 people died in alcohol-related traffic collisions in Washington State – that’s approximately 1 fatality every 2.1 days.
+- In 2010, 170 people died in alcohol-related car accidents in Washington State – that’s approximately 1 fatality every 2.1 days.

 - 37 percent of all traffic deaths in Washington State involved a DUI in 2010.